OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-10.md

 The leaders of the people:

-> Parosh, Pahath-moab, Elam, Zattu, Bani,
+> Parosh, Pahath-moab, Elam, Zattu, and Bani,

 ## Nehemiah 10:15

-> Bunni, Azgad, Bebai,
+> Bunni, Azgad, and Bebai,

 ## Nehemiah 10:16

-> Adonijah, Bigvai, Adin,
+> Adonijah, Bigvai, and Adin,

 ## Nehemiah 10:17

-> Ater, Hezekiah, Azzur,
+> Ater, Hezekiah, and Azzur,

 ## Nehemiah 10:18

-> Hodiah, Hashum, Bezai,
+> Hodiah, Hashum, and Bezai,

 ## Nehemiah 10:19

-> Hariph, Anathoth, Nebai,
+> Hariph, Anathoth, and Nebai,

 ## Nehemiah 10:20

-> Magpiash, Meshullam, Hezir,
+> Magpiash, Meshullam, and Hezir,

 ## Nehemiah 10:21

-> Meshezabel, Zadok, Jaddua,
+> Meshezabel, Zadok, and Jaddua,

 ## Nehemiah 10:22

-> Pelatiah, Hanan, Anaiah,
+> Pelatiah, Hanan, and Anaiah,

 ## Nehemiah 10:23

-> Hoshea, Hananiah, Hasshub,
+> Hoshea, Hananiah, and Hasshub,

 ## Nehemiah 10:24

-> Hallohesh, Pilha, Shobek,
+> Hallohesh, Pilha, and Shobek,

 ## Nehemiah 10:25

-> Rehum, Hashabnah, Maaseiah,
+> Rehum, Hashabnah, and Maaseiah,

 ## Nehemiah 10:26

-> Ahiah, Hanan, Anan,
+> Ahiah, Hanan, and Anan,

 ## Nehemiah 10:27